CreativeInquiry/terrapattern-website/content/faq.md

 * The Terrapattern tool is *scale dependent*.
 Our model is developed from Google map tiles analyzed at [magification levels 18 and 19](http://gis.stackexchange.com/questions/7430/what-ratio-scales-do-google-maps-zoom-levels-correspond-to).
 At the latitude of NYC, these 256x256 pixel tiles represent portions of the earth that are roughly 50-100 meters across.
 This means that it may be difficult or unreliable to search for features smaller than ~10 meters, or larger than ~200 meters.

+* Related to the above, some features fall on the *boundaries* between map tiles.
+As a result, they may not rise to the top of search results as quickly as features that occur near the center of map tiles.
+We're working on a fix for this.

-* It's possible that the map tiles returned in response to your searches are fresher than the data we analyzed.
+* It's possible that the map tiles returned in response to your searches are fresher than the data we analyzed in May 2016.
 In other words, the situation on-the-ground may have changed: there could have been new construction, demolition, seasonal variation, etc.

-* It's possible that you may have selected something truly unique, and there's really nothing else quite like it around.
+* It's possible that you may have chosen to search for something that's genuinely *unique*, and there's really nothing else quite like it around.
 For example, the [Sandcastle Waterpark](https://www.google.com/maps/place/Sandcastle+Water+Park/@40.3980801,-79.9275436,604a,20y,317.39h/data=!3m1!1e3!4m5!3m4!1s0x8834f02d67fb76bd:0xf1b45395cec34844!8m2!3d40.3979202!4d-79.9273153) in Pittsburgh is extremely distinctive.

 ---
 ### I made a cool discovery with Terrapattern.
 How can I share it?